 - Entry requirements for HNC and HND courses are 1-2 Highers plus some subjects at National 5, or other relevant national qualifications.
 Entry requirements for degree courses in forestry are a minimum of 4-5 Highers plus some subjects at National 5.
 The Highers may have to include 2 from Maths and science or technological subjects.
 A relevant HND may also be accepted.

 - The Forestry Commission sometimes offers places on a graduate development programme, which involves two years of training in different areas of forestry.
-You require a 2:1 honours degree or higher in a relevant subject, such as science, environment, land management, engineering or a business studies discipline.
+You require a 2:1 honours degree or higher in a science degree related to the environment, land management, forestry, engineering or a business studies discipline.
 You also need National 5 English and Maths.
 You may or may not be based in Scotland.

 - You need previous work experience in forestry for some college or university courses.
 You could consider doing voluntary work with organisations like the National Trust for Scotland, the Woodland Trust or The Conservation Volunteers (TCV) Scotland.

 - The Forestry Commission offers a small number of student work experience placements and sandwich placements.

 - You need a full, clean driving licence.

 - You must be fit as you have to inspect woodland on foot, walking over rough ground.

 The biggest employer is the Forestry Commission, but you can also find work with a forestry company or private estate, a forestry consultancy or contractor, a local authority, a government agency or a conservation organisation.